vijaidjearam/blog/_posts/2022-04-29-GLPI-upgrade.md

 tags: glpi inventory
 ---

-## When you would like to upgrade to the new version of Glpi or new version of Fusion invnetory.
+## When you would like to upgrade to the new version of Glpi or new version of Fusion inventory.

 For instance if you have installed Glpi 9.5.7 and fusion invnetory 9.5.30 the folder where the data resides is Glpi957fusion9530
 ![image](https://user-images.githubusercontent.com/1507737/165894866-eb639f4f-c23c-4813-9016-be894afdc125.png)